mi-schi/phpmd-extension/README.md

 Alternatively you can use [tooly-composer-script](https://github.com/tommy-muehle/tooly-composer-script) for installation.

+It is also possible to use composer (not recommended, see [#5](https://github.com/mi-schi/phpmd-extension/issues/5)):

+    composer require mi-schi/phpmd-extension --dev

 ## Usage

 1. Create a `phpmd.xml` file and import the basic rules from phpmd.
 The example below contains some useful changes.
 Afterwards you can extend the configuration with rules from this repository.